 How do I get a divorce?

 If your divorce is uncontested, use the TexasLawHelp guide, I need a divorce.
 We do not have minor children.
 TexasLawHelp does not currently have forms available for same-sex divorces with children.

 Your divorce is uncontested when it is:

-default: your spouse is given legal notice of your divorce by Official Service of Process, Publication, or Posting, and does not file an Answer or Waiver of Service with the court or otherwise appear in the case.
+- Default – your spouse is given legal notice of your divorce by Service of Process, Publication, or Posting, and does not file an Answer or Waiver of Service with the court or otherwise appears in the case.

 If your divorce is contested, talk to a lawyer before filing any forms with the court.

 If you want to know more, read Uncontested and Contested Cases: The Difference.

 What if there has been family violence or I feel unsafe?